alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MMTextFieldEffects](https://github.com/mukyasa/MMTextFieldEffects) - Extension of TextFieldEffects with Custom UITextFields effects inspired by Codrops, built using Objective-C.
 * [MPScrollingTextField](https://github.com/zyafa/MPScrollingTextField) - NSTextField subclass with automatic horizontal text scrolling. `macOS`
 * [NFSplitViewController](https://github.com/naftaly/NFSplitViewController) - A simple split view controller for Mac OS X that works. `macOS`
+* [PartiallyEditField](https://github.com/isamankumara/PartiallyEditField) - A text field subclass with a constant text in the end or begin.
+You can constant text to the end of the text field value or begin of the text field value.
 * [PAYFormBuilder](https://github.com/Eldorado234/PAYFormBuilder)
 * [Placeholders](https://github.com/dreymonde/Placeholders) - Define multiple placeholders for UITextField and animate their change.
 * [RDRGrowingTextView](https://github.com/datwelk/RDRGrowingTextView) - Auto Layout backed growing UITextView.